tawk/tawk-wordpress/tests/README.md

 #### Docker containers

-You can pull the imaged from [Selenium Docker Hub](https://hub.docker.com/u/selenium).
+You can pull the images from [Selenium Docker Hub](https://hub.docker.com/u/selenium).

 #### Local Selenium Server

-You can download the Selenium jar file from their [Downloads page](https://www.selenium.dev/downloads/).
+You can download the selenium jar file from their [Downloads page](https://www.selenium.dev/downloads/).

 Do note you'll also need to install the webdrivers locally.
 Here are some examples on how to install the webdrivers on Ubuntu.